 Within the foster care system siblings (who make up 2/3 of the kids in care) are kept together as often as possible, with the goal being that the whole group is adopted by the same family.
-Here are some reasons to consider adopting a group of siblings.
+Here are some reasons to consider adopting sibling groups.

 Kids adopted with siblings feel more secure in their new homes.

 Statistically, sibling adoptions are less likely to fail and the kids are more likely to be receptive to a new forever home.
-Because foster families that can parent multiple children are rare, it is likely that your kids have not been bounced around as many times as single children.
+Because foster families that can parent multiple children are rare, likely, your kids have not been bounced around as many times as single children.
 Every bit of stability helps them out.